mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 ## Behavioural Analytics
-* It is a kind of analytics that informs about the how, why and what instead of just the who and when.
-It looks at humanized patterns in the data
+Behavioural Analytics is a kind of analytics that informs about the how, why and what instead of just the who and when.
+It looks at humanized patterns in the data.

 ## Big Data